sonic-chain/go-mcs-sdk/README.md

 ## Introduction

-A go software development kit for the Multi-Chain Storage (MCS) https://mcs.filswan.com service.
+A go software development kit for the [Multi-Chain Storage (MCS) Service](https://mcs.filswan.com) .
 It provides a convenient interface for working with the MCS API.
 This SDK has the following functionalities:

 **Buckets Functions:**